This story was originally written for the Driven to Desire Challenge

 "Mr. President, she's threatened to have me redirected to the First Poodle's detail if I don't let her in this time."

-The President opens his eyes to Agent Black's pleading expression, and if he wasn't feeling so miserable, he'd burst out laughing from the pathetic vision before him.
+The President opens his eyes to Agent Black's pleading expression, and if he weren't feeling so miserable, he'd burst out laughing from the pathetic vision before him.

 You and me, both, he thinks grimly.
 "Fine.
 Let her in."